-- tested price and discount rate assumptions by comparing forecast oil price assumptions to the latest market evidence available and reviewed the reasonableness of the discount rate applied; - tested the accuracy of the forecast cash flows and the assumptions used within the cash flow projection model. - We assessed the quality of management's previous budgets and forecasts by comparing them to actual performance. - We assessed the timing of when Saltfleetby was reclassified from E&E asset to Production asset as a result of entering gas production during the financial year. - Considered the future recoverability of the Saltfleetby production asset in respect of recoverability of the parent company's investment in subsidiary.
+- tested price and discount rate assumptions by comparing forecast oil price assumptions to the latest market evidence available and reviewed the reasonableness of the discount rate applied, with reference to benchmarks assessed by our Valuations Team; - tested the accuracy of the forecast cash flows and the assumptions used within the cash flow projection model. - We assessed the quality of management's previous budgets and forecasts by comparing them to actual performance. - Considered the future recoverability of the Saltfleetby production asset in respect of recoverability of the parent company's investment in subsidiary.